5 brilliant ways to reuse your leftover Halloween pumpkin seeds

 (Image credit: AHPhotoswpg / iStock)

-Well, if you're currently getting your pumpkins ready for this evening's trick-or-treaters and you're not too sure what to do with all the seeds, we're here to help.
-There are actually many things you can do with pumpkin seeds after hollowing out the actual pumpkin itself, and we guarantee you've probably not even considered half of these.
+Well, if you're currently getting your pumpkins ready for this month's trick-or-treaters and you're not too sure what to do with all the seeds, we're here to help.
+There are many things you can do with pumpkin seeds after hollowing out the actual pumpkin itself, and we guarantee you've probably not even considered half of these.
 Keep reading to find out what these are, and how you can dispose of less waste this Halloween.

 Before you do, have you checked out our guide on how to set a spooky scene using smart lighting